northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Checkpointing is a fault tolerance technique designed to overcome the “fail-stop” failure type (interruption of the execution of a job).
 It is based on the BER technique (Backward error recovery or Rollback-recovery algorithm):

- * Use data redundancy - create checkpoint files saving all all of the necessary calculation state data.
+ * Use data redundancy - create checkpoint files saving all of the necessary calculation state data.
 Checkpoint files are generally created at constant time intervals during the run.
- * If a failure occures:
-    * Start from an error-free state - load a checkpoint file that contains the error-free state information.
-Often, it is the latest saved state.
-    * Checks for consistency - optional tests can be made to check the validity of the checkpoint file.
-    * Restore the algorithm to the previous error-free state - continue the calculation from the newly loaded state.
+ * If a failure occures - start from an error-free state, check for consistency and restore the algorithm to the previous error-free state.

 .. image:: /images/checkpointing.png
  :width: 300